Quick Answer: How Do You Get Rid of Common Winter Pests?

 Mice are one of the most common winter invaders.
 They can squeeze through very small openings and move quietly through walls, cabinets, and garages.

-• Where they hide: Attics, crawlspaces, wall voids, behind appliances, and in storage areas.
+- Where they hide: Attics, crawlspaces, wall voids, behind appliances, and storage areas

-• Signs of activity: Small droppings, gnaw marks, shredded nesting material, and light scratching sounds at night.
+- Signs of activity: Small droppings, gnaw marks, shredded nesting material, scratching at night

-• Concerns: Contamination of food and surfaces, damage to wiring and insulation.
+- Concerns: Food contamination and damage to wiring and insulation

 Rats

-Rats are larger than mice and often indicate a more serious structural or exterior access issue.
+Rats are larger than mice and often indicate a more serious exterior access or harborage issue.

 Squirrels

-Squirrels can enter attics and roof spaces through gaps in eaves, soffits, and rooflines.
+Squirrels can enter attics and roof spaces through gaps in eaves, soffits, and rooflines—especially where wood is soft, lifted, or already damaged.

-• Signs of activity: Scratching or running noises overhead, gnawed entry points, nesting material in attics.
+- Signs of activity: Running or scratching overhead, gnawed entry points, nesting material

 Cockroaches

-Cockroaches are highly adaptable and can remain active indoors throughout the winter where warmth and moisture are available.
+Cockroaches remain active indoors throughout winter anywhere warmth and moisture are available.

-• Where they hide: Kitchens, bathrooms, laundry rooms, around plumbing, and in cluttered storage areas.
+- Where they hide: Kitchens, bathrooms, laundry rooms, around plumbing, and cluttered storage

-• Signs of activity: Droppings, shed skins, egg cases, and seeing roaches when lights are turned on at night.
+- Signs of activity: Droppings, shed skins, egg cases, or roaches seen when lights turn on at night

 Bed Bugs

-Bed bugs can be an issue any time of year, including winter.
-They are often introduced through travel, used furniture, or guests.
+Bed bugs can be a problem any time of year, including winter.
+They’re most often introduced through travel, used furniture, or guests.

-• Signs of activity: Small reddish-brown stains on bedding, shed skins, and bites that appear in rows or clusters.
+- Signs of activity: Reddish-brown stains on bedding, shed skins, and bites in lines or clusters

 Fleas

-Fleas are closely associated with pets, but once indoors they can survive in carpets, rugs, and furniture.
+Fleas are closely tied to pets, but once indoors they can survive in carpets, rugs, upholstery, and cracks in flooring.

-• Where they hide: Pet bedding, carpets, upholstery, and cracks in flooring.
+- Where they hide: Pet bedding, carpets, upholstery, and floor cracks

-• Signs of activity: Itchy bites on ankles and lower legs, pets scratching more than usual, and tiny dark specks (flea dirt).
+- Signs of activity: Itchy bites on ankles/lower legs, pets scratching, tiny dark specks (flea dirt)

 Ants

-Some ant species remain active indoors through winter where warmth and food are available.
+Some ant species remain active indoors through winter—especially where warmth, moisture, and food are consistently available.

-• Where they hide: Wall voids, behind cabinets, under floors, and near plumbing.
+- Where they hide: Wall voids, under floors, behind cabinets, near plumbing

-• Signs of activity: Trails of workers around sinks, counters, or baseboards.
+- Signs of activity: Trails near sinks, counters, pet food, or baseboards

 Flies and Other Occasional Invaders

-Cluster flies, drain flies, and other occasional insects can also appear indoors during winter, especially on sunny days when they become active from hidden overwintering sites.
+Cluster flies, drain flies, and other occasional insects can appear indoors during winter—especially on sunny days when they warm up and become active.

 How to Get Rid of Common Winter Pests

-The most effective winter pest plans combine regular inspections, good sanitation, structural repairs, and targeted control where needed.
+The most effective winter pest plan combines inspection, sanitation, repairs, and targeted control where needed.

 1. Inspect and Seal Entry Points

-• Look for gaps around doors, windows, and the garage door where you can see daylight.
+- Check gaps around doors, windows, and garage doors (if you can see daylight, pests can often get in).

-• Seal cracks in the foundation and gaps around pipes, cables, and utility lines with appropriate sealants and, for rodents, rodent-resistant materials.
+- Seal foundation cracks and gaps around pipes, cables, and utility lines with appropriate sealants.

-• Repair or add screens to attic, crawlspace, and foundation vents.
+- Repair or add tight-fitting screens to attic, crawlspace, and foundation vents.

 2. Eliminate Food and Clutter

-• Reduce clutter in storage areas, basements, and garages where pests can hide and nest.
+- Reduce clutter in garages, basements, and storage areas where pests can hide and nest.

 3. Address Moisture and Warm Harborage Areas

-• Keep firewood stacked away from the home and off the ground.
+- Keep firewood stacked off the ground and away from the home.

 4. Use Traps and Targeted Treatments When Needed

-• For insects: Targeted treatments may be used in cracks, crevices, and harborages, following label directions carefully and using products appropriate for the situation.
+- For indoor insects: Use targeted treatments in cracks, crevices, and known harborages—always following label directions and using products appropriate for the situation.

 5. Schedule a Professional Winter Pest Inspection

-A winter inspection can identify pests you may not see every day and catch damage or activity before it gets worse.
+A winter inspection can identify pests you may not see every day and catch damage early.
 A technician can:

 If you’re dealing with ongoing winter pest issues in Boise, Meridian, Nampa, or surrounding areas, our local service teams can help you put a plan in place.